babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Company: &quot;We&#39;d like to use SQL Server Enterprise&quot;<br>MS: &quot;That&#39;ll be a quarter million dollars + $20K/month&quot;<br>Company: &quot;Ok!&quot;<br>...<br>Company: &quot;We&#39;d like to use Babel&quot;<br>Babel: &quot;Ok! npm i babel --save&quot;<br>Company: &quot;Cool&quot;<br>Babel: &quot;Would you like to help contribute financially?&quot;<br>Company: &quot;lol no&quot;</p>&mdash; Adam Rackis (@AdamRackis) <a href="https://twitter.com/AdamRackis/status/931195056479965185?ref_src=twsrc%5Etfw">November 16, 2017</a></blockquote>

+#### #3 Contribute in other ways

+An example: [Angus](https://twitter.com/angustweets) made us an [official song](https://medium.com/@angustweets/hallelujah-in-praise-of-babel-977020010fad)!

 ### Upgrading

-We will also be working on a upgrade tool that will help [rewrite your package.json/.babelrc files](https://github.com/babel/notes/issues/44).
+We will also be working on a upgrade tool that will help [rewrite your package.json/.babelrc files](https://github.com/babel/notes/issues/44) and more.
+Please reach out to help and to post issues when trying to update.

 ### Summary of the [previous post](https://babeljs.io/blog/2017/09/12/planning-for-7.0)